JasminB-student/Habit-Tracker/README.md

 exit
 ```

+## Predefined Habits

+The application comes with the following predefined habits:

+   - Brush Teeth (daily)
+   - Workout (daily)
+   - Read Book (daily)
+   - Grocery Shopping (weekly)
+   - Laundry (weekly)

+Each predefined habit includes some example tracking data:

+   - Daily habits have been completed for the last 28 days.
+   - Weekly habits have been completed for the last 4 weeks.

 ## Testing

 Unit tests are provided to ensure the validity of the habit tracking components.
 To run the tests, use the following command: